Wally Schirra

 Before becoming an astronaut, Schirra graduated with a Bachelor of Science degree from the United States Naval Academy in 1945, and served at sea during World War II.
 In 1948, he became a naval aviator, served as a fighter pilot and flew 90 combat missions in the Korean War, and then in 1958 he graduated from the U.S. Naval Test Pilot School.
 Schirra retired from the Navy in 1969 with the rank of captain.

-He was the first astronaut to go into space three times, and was the only astronaut to have flown in the Mercury, Gemini, and Apollo programs.
-He was not the only Mercury astronaut, however, to be in all three programs; Gus Grissom did it too.
-In total, Schirra logged 295 hours and 15 minutes in space.
+Schirra was the first astronaut to go into space three times, and the only astronaut to have flown into space in the Mercury, Gemini, and Apollo programs.
+In total, he logged 295 hours and 15 minutes in space.
 After Apollo 7, he retired as a captain from the U.S. Navy as well as from NASA, subsequently becoming a consultant to CBS News in the network's coverage of following Apollo flights.
 Schirra joined Walter Cronkite as co-anchor for all seven of NASA's Moon landing missions.

 Early life and education

 Schirra was born on March 12, 1923, in Hackensack, New Jersey, to a family of aviators.
-His paternal grandparents were from Bavaria and Switzerland, and originally of Sardinian ancestry (more specifically from Ghilarza).
+His paternal grandparents were Swiss of Italian heritage (from Sardinia); his grandfather Adam Schirra was born in the Italian-speaking village of Loco in Ticino, Switzerland, and emigrated with his wife Josephina (Marty) Schirra to the United States from Bavaria.
 Schirra's father, Walter M. Schirra Sr. (1893–1973), who was born in Philadelphia, joined the Royal Canadian Air Force during World War I, and flew bombing and reconnaissance missions over Germany.
-After the war, he performed as a barnstormer at county fairs in New Jersey.
-Schirra's mother, Florence Shillito Schirra (née Leach; 1898–1982), went along on her husband's barnstorming tours and performed wing walking stunts.
+After the war, he performed as a barnstormer at county fairs in New Jersey, as did Schirra's mother, Florence Shillito Schirra (née Leach; 1898–1982), who performed wing walking stunts.

 Schirra Jr. grew up in Oradell, New Jersey, where he attended elementary school and was a First Class Scout in Boy Scout Troop 36.
-He graduated from Dwight Morrow High School in Englewood, New Jersey in June 1940 and enrolled in the Newark College of Engineering (now New Jersey Institute of Technology, NJIT), where he was involved in the Reserve Officer Training Corps (ROTC) and the Sigma Pi fraternity.
+He graduated from Dwight Morrow High School in Englewood, New Jersey, in June 1940 and enrolled in the Newark College of Engineering (now New Jersey Institute of Technology, NJIT), where he was involved in the Reserve Officer Training Corps (ROTC) and the Sigma Pi fraternity.
 Following the attack on Pearl Harbor in December 1941, Schirra decided to apply to a service academy.
 His father encouraged him to apply to West Point, but he decided to enroll in the United States Naval Academy instead.
-Schirra graduated with a Bachelor of Science degree in 1945 after only three years instead of four, as the Naval Academy had a wartime accelerated curriculum.
+He graduated with a Bachelor of Science degree in 1945 after only three years instead of four, as the Naval Academy had a wartime accelerated curriculum.